Discipline: Does God punish Christians for their sins?

 15 Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.
 [Emphasis added]

 It is because of the lack of understanding of these things that we have such a wide variety of beliefs among Christians.
 This is manifested by the existence of so many church denominations.
 Regarding “divine discipline,” many times, it is supposed that this is the cause for much of the suffering that goes on in the lives of Christians.
 Many have been taught to believe that their sinfulness has caused God to punish them, bringing various form of suffering into their lives.
 It is the belief that such things as unconfessed sin, having performed various sins, or refusing to obey certain commands have brought on their suffering.
 This includes everything from financial hardships, illnesses, accidents, ailing children, miscarriages and a host of other things.
 People who think such will quote multiple Bible verses to substantiate their belief.
 In every case, they should consider the context of those passages.
-They even misunderstand some written by the apostle Paul.
+They even misunderstand some passages written by the apostle Paul.
 Let’s look at one example of that.

 I Corinthians 11:29-32